 Culture and Authenticity

 The plan was approved by the Parks Commission in January 2019 and was subsequently put on hold by the donor.
-An amended plan is scheduled to be presented to the Parks Commission at two public meetings in October 2019 (see above for dates).
+An amended plan was be presented to the Parks Commission at two public meetings in October 2019.

 Watch for periodic updates on Facebook @AshlandParksandRec and use the hashtags: #LithiaParkJapaneseGarden #LithiaPark #JapaneseGardenDesign #AshlandParksandRec